 The hardest step is to forecast the duration to complete the work.
 This depends on how much work can be done in week, your velocity.
 If you don’t have historical data yet, by far the best way is to learn the teams velocity.
 Let them realize a few stories from the backlog and learn how much they can complete.
 If this is not possible, let the team take example stories from different sizes and analyze them in detail.
 You can use the estimations of these stories to calculate the size of your complete backlog.
 Anyway use the Agile transparency to constantly monitor your assumed velocity.
 Also, as in old-school planning, calculate different scenario’s, assuming a range of velocities.

 This article learns how to make a lightweight, though accurate planning.
-Using a story mapping workshop, an estimation workshop and some smart extrapolations, at the cost of only a few days time.
+Using a story mapping workshop, an estimation workshop and some smart extrapolations, at the cost of only a few day's time.
 There is no need to walk away from fixed date projects or mid-term planning requests.
-Planning ain’t bad.
+Planning is not bad.
 Use them to choose your direction, but be prepared to adjust your course.